pit-ray/win-vind/how_to_contribute/index.md

         VirtualCmdLine::msgout("Hello World !") ;
     }
-    void MyBinding::sprocess(NTypeLogger& parent_lgr) {
+    // A function called by sequence commands such as `23gg` void MyBinding::sprocess(NTypeLogger& parent_lgr) {
         if(!parent_lgr.is_long_pressing()) {
             sprocess() ;
         }
     }
-    void MyBinding::sprocess(const CharLogger& UNUSED(parent_lgr)) {
+    // A function called by the command line style commands like `:sample` void MyBinding::sprocess(const CharLogger& UNUSED(parent_lgr)) {
         sprocess() ;
     }